dwave-examples/template-dash/CONTRIBUTING.md

             call this function from `demo_callbacks.py`.
         *   [demo_configs.py](demo_configs.py) contains all configurations and settings for the demo and is intended as a quick way to customize the demo for a specific audience or use case.
-It is encouraged to add more customization settings to this file; however, this file should not be cluttered with settings that are not helpful to the end user (eg titles and other settings that are unlikely to ever be changed).
+Add settings to this file that users might want to change; for example, ranges of inputs and number of selections but not component names and internal variables.
         *   [demo.css](demo.css) contains all custom CSS styling for the demo; any new CSS rules should be added here or in a new file in the `/assets/` directory.
 Dash reads all files in `/assets/` in alphabetical order so, out of the provided CSS files, `demo.css`